raimovv/WT-Web-CW/README.md

 ## Description

 This is a web-based Language Learning App designed to help users practice and manage vocabulary using flashcards.
 Built with Node.js, Express.js and Pug, it allows users to add, view, and manage language flashcards.
-The application demonstrates core concepts such as routing, MVC structure, form validation and server-side rendering.
-This web application was created to fulfill Web Technology module’s requirements and does not represent an actual company or service !
+The application demonstrates core concepts such as routing, MVC structure, form validation and server-side rendering. <strong>This web application was created to fulfill Web Technology module’s requirements and does not represent an actual company or service !</strong>

 ## Links